AhadAlowairdhi/1st-HW-Amdroid-Basics/README.md

 }

 fun printCakeCandles(candles: Int){
-    print(" ") // to be site a candeles on the cake repeat(candles){
+    print(" ") // to be site a candles on the cake repeat(candles){
         print(",")
     }
     println() // to print blank line

-  	print(" ") // to be site a candeles on the cake
+  	print(" ") // to be site a candles on the cake
     repeat(candles){
         print("|")
     }